 In order to transform national food systems towards achieving SDGs up to 2030, identification of game changing solutions and relevant actions is an important attempt however this process needs to be complemented by an effective implementation of suggested measures and actions.
-Thus, monitoring and evaluation of the implementation of the pathway is crucial for assessing how close Turkey is to achieve SDGs.
-TurkStat in Turkey is responsible for monitoring of the indicator system of the SDGs.
+Thus, monitoring and evaluation of the implementation of the pathway is crucial for assessing how close Türkiye is to achieve SDGs.
+In Türkiye, TurkStat is responsible for monitoring of the indicator system of the SDGs.
 Since implementation of the national pathway is a collective effort of many institutions, determined as responsible or relevant for each action, monitoring and evaluation process too requires cooperative and holistic approach.

 Monitoring and evaluation of the national pathway cannot be isolated from the monitoring process of other national strategy plans that are integrated in the pathway.
-Progress of implementation of actions cross cutting among different national documents shall be informed and shared among responsible authorities.
-Required coordination for gathering and assessing action's progress can be undertaken by MoAF.
-MoAF also runs the monitoring process of 46 main actions and their sub-actions determined and disclosed based on the results of the 3rd Agriculture and Forestry Council.
-These actions are monitored quarterly until the end of 2023 and the results of the implementation are announced to the public.
-Therefore, this monitoring process will also feed the monitoring process of the national pathway in the sense that they share common goals and action suggestions.
+Progress of implementation of actions cross process of the national pathway in the sense that they share common goals and action suggestions.
 Under MoAF coordination, national pathway implementation results can be gathered and monitored in accordance with the rules to be determined by UNFSS.
 Evaluation reports based on this annual process could be drawn and collective discussions regarding the necessary updates and responsive actions for the national pathway shall be made upon findings of these reports.